zoltanctoth/ceu-cloud-class/week1.md

   - Subnet mask is used to decide if another computer is on the same network
   - Router (aka Gateway) has its own address
     - Routs data in different directions

 * * *

-Private addresses exist
-10.#.#.#, 192.168.#.#, or 172.16.#.#
-Only with special configuration can someone talk to your computer Your personal device is not a server, so people should not need to access them directly Your device needs to request data from servers
-Even email is stored on a server such as Gmail and your device makes a request to that server to access that email Looking at advanced settings…
-Subnet mask is used to decide if another computer is on the same network Router (aka Gateway) has its own address
-Routs data in different directions

-DNS
+### DNS
-We access websites using domain names (Facebook.com, Google.com, etc.), but it turns out that these sites too have IP addresses
+- We access websites using domain names (Facebook.com, Google.com, etc.), but it turns out that these sites too have IP addresses
-DNS (Domain Name System) servers convert domain names into IP addresses
+- DNS (Domain Name System) servers convert domain names into IP addresses

+* * *

-Packets
+### Packets
 Computers communicate by sending packets, which are like virtual envelopes sent between computers Ultimately still 0s and 1s
 As an analogy, suppose we want to find a ceu_logo image on the internet